RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 Main event page: [https://www.h-c0n.com/p/home.html](https://www.h-c0n.com/p/home.html)
 Main CTF page: [https://www.h-c0n.com/p/ctf.html](https://www.h-c0n.com/p/ctf.html)

 H-c0n Hackplayers Conference is a nice security conference held in Spain and this time some friends and I participated in their online CTF Qualifier (January 2020).
 I participated in a three-members team alongside Alhuerthor and [@DavidHunter98](https://twitter.com/DavidHunter98).
 There were a total of 268 players, 149 registered teams and 73 teams that solved at least one challenge.
-We ended up in 11th position and learnt a lot.
+We ended up in 11th position and learned a lot.
 I'm eager for the next live CTF we can get into and we are slowly building the addiction to them :)
 Congratulations to the top 6 teams that managed to qualify for the finals.
 Good luck!

 <p align="center">